Bearfoot Adventures - Alaska

 Fishing License: License and King Salmon stamp are not included in the package.

 A Typical Day: You’re guided 8 to 10 hours each day.
 You’ll have an early breakfast and then head out to the river by 8:30 a.m.
 Guides prepare a shore lunch each day at about noon.
 You’ll usually return to the Lodge at 5:30 p.m.
-In the evening after dinner, tie some flies, play cards, share fishing tales… Mulchatna River
+Dinner is served at about 7:00 p.m.
+Tie some flies, play cards, share fishing tales… Mulchatna River

 You'll stay at Kautumn Lodge, the only established lodge on the Mulchatna River.